 While discussing the close locations of both shows on the same weekend, Cowman and Lilley both were very supportive of the other.

 “They are two different markets — we are Atlanta and Rome is Chattanooga,” explained Lilley.
 “It just so happens that Dobbins ARB is right in the middle, which allows the F-22 to fly in two different markets in one weekend.
 This is beneficial to the USAF and both shows.”

-The F-22 Raptor team will conclude their 2018 season with demonstration flights over the home of the U.S. Navy Blue Angels at NAS Pensacola, and one week later, the home the the Air Force Thunderbirds at Nellis AFB in Las Vegas.
+The F-22 Raptor team will conclude their 2018 season with demonstration flights over the home of the U.S. Navy Blue Angels at NAS Pensacola in November.

 March 17 ………….
 Yuma Airshow at Marine Corps Air Station Yuma, AZ

 March 24 ………….
 Riverside Airport Airshow in California